V-Sekai/manuals/features/spatialized_audio_and_voip.md

-# Spatialised audio and VOIP support
+# V-Sekai has Spatialised audio and VOIP support

-* Audio is a very important part of VR, it helps the user to understand the space around them and what's happening around them.
-* Many games and VR applications use spatialization to make it seem like sounds are coming from a specific direction.
-* We wrote a custom Godot Engine speech module.
-* We made a Godot Engine custom branch for Resonance Audio.
+V-Sekai has spatialized audio, which means that you’ll be able to hear sounds coming from the direction they would be in real life.
+For example, if you see someone across the room talking to you, they will sound like they’re over there.